Wine-Tasting Myth Busting: Wine-Tasting is Fancy & Formal

 Five miles north of downtown Healdsburg, Timber Crest Farms (4791 Dry Creek Road, Healdsburg) is a collective of casual wineries surrounded by vineyards and centered on an ample parking lot.
 The second Saturday of every month (June through early October) from 11 a.m. to 4 p.m., the wineries here host a “Second Saturdays Sip & Eat” food truck experience.

-Amphora makes 20 different amphora-fermented wines (largely Italian varietals), while Papapietro Perry specializes in Pinot noir.
+Amphora makes 20 different amphora-fermented wines (largely Italian varietals), while Papapietro Perry specializes in Pinot Noir.
 Peterson‘s wide array of can’t-miss wines includes Zinfandel, Merlot, and red blends.
 Kokomo (named for its winemaker’s Indiana birthplace) is known for crisp Sauvignon Blanc, Zinfandels, and music-and-wine-themed stickers.

 Davis Family Vineyards